 In 2013, Decision Sheet (DUE/37/2013) authorised the use of the Council owned land at Colley Gate as a basis for a potential site assembly with other land between 122 & 128 Colley Gate.

 Following marketing and detailed negotiations Hortons were chosen as the preferred development partner by the local authority and a report to Cabinet on 21st September 2016 subsequently approved entering into an agreement with Hortons for the regeneration of the Colley Gate site with the agreement dated 18th April 2019.

-In May 2021 the Council were notified by Hortons, that they no longer wished to pursue their interests in the site at Colley Gate and that they were terminating the development agreement in line with the termination conditions.
+In May 2021, Hortons notified the Council, that they no longer wished to pursue their interests in the site at Colley Gate and that they were terminating the development agreement in line with the termination conditions.

 With the redevelopment of the site being a priority for the council, officers from Housing and Communities have subsequently developed a residential led scheme for the redevelopment of 122 to 128 Colley Gate which includes the council owned property at 128 Colley Gate, for an 8-unit affordable housing scheme, and a planning application (P22/0220) has subsequently been approved with conditions in May 2022.

-The cost of the scheme will be met from existing approved capital budgets within the public sector housing capital programme for delivery of new build council homes, and future maintenance from the Housing Revenue Account.
-Working as One Country ... the historic capital of the Black Country Proposed site layout of the scheme (P22/0220)
+Previously aligned to HRA development pipeline, Housing Directorate strategic requirement to allocate resources to servicing and maintenance of existing stock now means new development partner is now required.

+Proposed site layout of the scheme (P22/0220)

-As the development site includes three properties currently in private ownership (122 -126 Colley Gate) the council has recently appointed Thomas Lister to support with the acquisition of the site which may include the council using its CPO powers in order to deliver the approved scheme.
-Finance 6.
-A £1 million budget was approved by the Council in February 2022 to support the work of the stalled & derelict sites working group, with a specific focus to facilitate the acquisitions of properties by the council to bring forward development.
+As the development site included three properties currently in private ownership (122 -126 Colley Gate) the Council appointed Thomas Lister to support with the acquisition of the site.
+Terms have been agreed, with completion anticipated in August 2023.
+In seeking to acquire all the land, in tandem with negotiations, the council decided to use its CPO powers in order to deliver the approved scheme.
+This process has brought forward an objector to the scheme, and the Council via Thomas Lister are seeking to resolve the objector's issues and a withdrawal of the objection, without compromising the scheme unduly.
+However, if this cannot be achieved the matter will proceed to a Public Enquiry.

+Finance

+6. A £1 million budget was approved by the Council in February 2022 to support the work of the stalled & derelict sites working group, with a specific focus to facilitate the acquisitions of properties by the council to bring forward development.
 The £1million will be funded by prudential borrowing, the debt charges for which are to be built into the Council's base budget.
-Law 7.
-Section 111 of the Local Government Act 1972 provides the Council with power to do anything (whether or not involving the expenditure, borrowing or lending of money or the acquisition or disposal of any property or rights) which is calculated to facilitate or is conducive or incidental to, the discharge of any of their functions.